 Your team will also be able to make changes to your setup more quickly.
 Assuming you have a stash of extra hardware ready to be implemented, you can quickly access additional resources as your needs change.
 The systems are at your fingertips and are dedicated to only you.
-With the standardization of using virtualization companies are able to scale and maximize their own hardware to allow for growth and flexibility.
-When servers are designed with future growth in mind it is easy to scale and grown with your own hardware.
+With the standardization of using virtualization, companies are able to scale and maximize their own hardware to allow for growth and flexibility.
+When servers are designed with future growth in mind it is easy to scale and grow with your own hardware.

 One misconception is that on-premise hardware is considerably more expensive than going to the cloud.
 This in many cases is the exact opposite.
-A primary difference is between a capital and an operational expense.
+A primary difference is between capital and an operational expense.
 When a capital expense is made there is a perception that it is much more of a financial burden to the business.
 But when factored over a 5-year replacement cycle typically it is much more inexpensive to have in-house servers.
 There are options with leasing companies to allow for an operational expense of on-premise servers.

 On-Premises Cons: Higher Initial Investment and Ongoing Operating Costs

-In order to have your own infrastructure in-house you will need to buy and maintain your own hardware with the capability to host your online presence.
+In order to have your own infrastructure in-house, you will need to buy and maintain your own hardware with the capability to host your online presence.
 This can be an expensive investment for a fledgling business, which may be why many new businesses are moving toward cloud computing solutions.

 It’s not just the initial investment that has some companies shying away from in-house servers.
 An on-prem system needs electricity and potentially some form of cooling – constant elevated heat can reduce the lifetime of your system.
 Having your own infrastructure in-house also comes with the need to do maintenance.
 However, if you do choose to keep physical servers in-house, you do have the choice to either hire IT employees or to contract with a Utah managed IT services provider with the knowledge to maintain your systems, it can become a cost saver.